aunefyren/wrapperr/README.md

 ## Introduction
 A website and API for collecting Plex user stats within a set timeframe using [Tautulli](https://github.com/Tautulli/Tautulli).
 Yes, you need Tautulli to have been running beforehand and currently for this to work.
 ## Instructions
+This is a web-based platform.
+Place it in a webserver like Apache or Nginx and make sure it processes PHP content.

 There are multiple settings you must configure!
 They will be stored in config/config.json, but can be configured easily at <b>you-domain-or-ip.com/admin</b>.

 PHP will have issues with this API based on the results you want.
 If you have a large time frame for your wrapped period and there is a huge amount of Tautulli entries you can have multiple issues.
 In your php.ini file you may have to change: